 04 of 10

-This pretty Origami Tulip Flower also has a stem that it fits into.
+This origami tulip flower also has a stem that it fits onto.
 You will need two sheets of square paper for this one.
-Make a few of these and add to a vase for a pretty origami flower arrangement.Continue to 5 of 10 below.
+Make a few and add them to a vase for a handmade origami flower arrangement.Continue to 5 of 10 below.

 05 of 10

 This useful origami envelope wallet is quick and easy to make.
 Use the wallet to keep your cash, or stash store receipts and coupons inside.
 Make it as a gift for a friend or relative using a paper in their favorite color.